Summer Farro Salad

 The Best Summer Farro Salad!
 A healthy vegan farro salad with red cabbage, carrots, broccoli, fresh herbs and a spicy peanut sauce.

-I know it’s only March, but I’ve got summer on the brain with this healthy farro salad recipe.
-It’s packed with all of the fresh flavors I want to eat right now– plenty of crunchy vegetables, chewy farro, fresh herbs, peanuts and a crave-able spicy peanut sauce.
+This summer farro salad is packed with all of the fresh flavors I want to eat right now– plenty of crunchy vegetables, chewy farro, fresh herbs, peanuts, and a crave-able spicy peanut sauce.

 This Summer Farro Salad is a must make any time of the year, but especially right now as Farmers Markets start to open and most of our diets gradually start including more fresh produce.